Techtonica/curriculum/open-source/open-source.md

 ### Prerequisites
 - "Git and version control" lesson
-- "Using Github for Code Storage" lesson
+- "Using GitHub for Code Storage" lesson

 ### Motivation
 This lesson introduces students to the world of open source.